-Data governance & ethics - topic disclosures
+Data & AI - topic disclosures

-An organization is expected to compile information regarding the management of data governance & ethics and provide figures regarding the occurrence of data breach events and the impact for the reporting organization and its supply chain.
+An organization is expected to compile information regarding the governance of data & AI and provide figures regarding the occurrence of data breach events and the impact for the reporting organization and its supply chain.

-Disclosur Disclosures IT topic data governance & ethics DATA-1 Data strategy is aligned to data management DATA-2 Employees are aware of the safe use and protection of the organization's data assets.
-DATA-3 Algorithmic systems and other decision supporting systems are controlled.
+Disclosures IT topic data & Al

+DATA-2 Employees are aware of the safe use and protection of the organization's data assets.
+DATA-3 Al systems and other decision supporting systems are controlled.
 DATA-4 Data is classified based on criticality/sensitivity.